dvs99/slimeVsZombies/README.md

 # Slime vs Zombies
-Game developed using the Phaser framework as the final project of the course 'Web Game Design and Development' in collaboration with Alexandra Moreno Díaz and Cristian Cantos Roselló.
+Game developed using JavaScript and the Phaser framework as the final project of the course 'Web Game Design and Development'.
 You can play it [here](https://dvs99.github.io/slimeVsZombies/).

 ## Team setup